 October 31st marks the beginning of Mexico’s “Dia de Los Muertos”(Day of the Dead) celebration.
 Day of the Dead events honor the deceased with vibrant festivities through November 2nd.
 Elaborate altars welcome spirits with food and flowers as people visit cemeteries to decorate gravesites and spend time with the souls of their loved ones.

-The “Dia de Los Muertos” Day of the Dead Tour begins in Oaxaca, Mexico, arriving at the Oaxaca airport, then checking into the La Noria Hotel.
+The “Dia de Los Muertos” Day of the Dead Tour begins in Oaxaca, Mexico, arriving at the Oaxaca airport, then checking into the La Noria Hotel or similar property.
 Attend a briefing with your tour guide to learn about the age-old traditions surrounding the Day of the Dead.
 Enjoy a welcome dinner and relax for the evening.
-See the full tour itinerary by clicking the link below.
+See the full tour itinerary by clicking the link above.